-- Read the safety information that begins on page v and "Installation guidelines" on page 6. - If you have not already done so, touch the static-protective package that contains the SFP+ module to an unpainted metal surface of the IBM Flex System chassis or an unpainted metal surface on any other grounded rack component in the rack in which you are installing the switch for at least 2 seconds. - 3.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 6. - 2.
+If you have not already done so, touch the static-protective package that contains the SFP+ module to an unpainted metal surface of the IBM Flex System chassis or an unpainted metal surface on any other grounded rack component in the rack in which you are installing the switch for at least 2 seconds. - 3.
 Read the information in "Handling a SFP+ or QSFP+ module" on page 10. - 4.
 Remove the SFP+ module from its static-protective package. - 5.
-Remove the protective cap, if one is installed, from the SFP+ module port where you are installing the SFP+ module and store it in a safe place.
+Remove the protective cap, if one is installed, from the SFP+ module port where you are installing the SFP+ module and store it in a safe place. - 6.
+Remove the protective cap from the SFP+ module and store it in a safe place.